PepeuFBV/breast_cancer_analysis/README.md

 7. Run the `preprocessing-and-model.ipynb` notebook to train and evaluate the machine learning model through the various possible preprocessing techniques.

+> ![NOTE]
+> The recommended python version for the notebook is 3.12.3, as some libraries may not be compatible with earlier versions.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.